geo-python/site/source/lessons/L2/git-basics.rst

 Note that you can also **unstage** and **discard changes** using the plugin.
 For now, we are happy with the changes made, and are ready to commit them.

+On the command line, ``git add``  is the command for adding changes to the staging area.

 Commit changes
 ~~~~~~~~~~~~~~~~~